Pfizer-BioNTech pledge 2B doses to less wealthy nations | WTOP

 Last week, World Health Organization chief Tedros Adhanom Ghebreyesus urged rich countries to donate their vaccines before immunizing younger populations, including children.
 Experts warn that allowing the virus to spread unchecked anywhere in the world could lead to the emergence of potentially dangerous variants.

-During Friday’s global health summit in Rome, Italian Premier Mario Draghi said that nearly 1.5 billion vaccine doses have been administered in over 180 countries worldwide.
+During Friday’s global health summit in Rome, Draghi said that nearly 1.5 billion vaccine doses have been administered in over 180 countries worldwide.
 Yet only 0.3% were in low-income countries, while richer countries administered around 85%.

-“The differences in the vaccination rates are staggering,” Draghi said at the event, which drew representatives from the Group of 20 industrial and emerging market nations and the heads of international organizations.
+“The differences in the vaccination rates are staggering,” the Italian leader said.
 “Not only are these disparities unacceptable, they are also a threat so long as the virus continues to circulate freely around the world it can mutate dangerously and undermine even the most successful vaccination campaign.”

-“Today, Africa imports 99% of its vaccines, and this has to change,” European Commission President Ursula von der Leyen.
+“Today, Africa imports 99% of its vaccines, and this has to change,” EU executive von der Leyen said.
 “And therefore, team Europe is launching an initiative with African partners to develop vaccine production in Africa.
 The initiative will develop a number of regional hubs distributed across the continent and it will draw on the full toolbox of team Europe, including 1 billion euros ($1.2 billion) of investment.”

 Despite a recent call by the United States to waive COVID-19 vaccine patents as a way to increase supplies, participants at the summit were expected to insist that intellectual property rights were an important tool to boost vaccine production.